mjdamgaard/UP-Web-Project/introduction.md

 ## More information

-For more information of what makes a user-programmable platform special, follow [this link](README.md).
+For more information on what sets a user-programmable platform apart from other platforms, follow [this link](README.md).

 And for more information about the proposed governance structure of the platform, follow [this link](open_tech_co-ops.md).